npq7721/gr_hash/README.md

 https://ritocoin.org/

 # gr_hash
-Source code for the x21s hash function.
-You can use this with python (using the instructions below) or anywhere else you need to incorporate x21s.
+Source code for the gr hash function.
+You can use this with python (using the instructions below) or anywhere else you need to incorporate gr.
 For nomp, simply add this to your multi-hashing module and edit the bindings and rebuild.

 ## Prerequisites for python: